jimurick/hospitalstars/README.md

 #> 3      390270          5     0.4064116     5
 ```

-`hospitalstars` also includes the SAS Package’s output, which was
+`hospitalstars` also includes a copy of the SAS Package’s output, which
-computed in SAS.
+was computed in SAS.

 ``` r
 sas_package$v202207$output_df %>%